 - Prioritize feedback that has come directly from the customer.

 - Focus on in-app feedback.
 In-app feedback shortens timelines and makes it easier to close the feedback loop.

 With these suggestions in mind, here are a few in-app feedback tools that can help you quickly go from collecting feedback to acting on it:

 - In-app surveys give customers the opportunity to provide quick actionable feedback on their experience with the product.
 In-app surveys can be served to specific segments of your customers when their experience of using the app is still fresh.

 - Two-way messages give customers the ability to leave feedback through an always-on, always present channel: your mobile app.
 Customers can provide messages and pictures describing issues that are impacting their mobile experience.

-- Apptentive’s Love Dialog lets you gauge customer emotion while they are interacting with your product, by prompting customers with the question, “Do you love our app?”
+- Alchemer Mobile (formerly Apptentive)’s Love Dialog lets you gauge customer emotion while they are interacting with your product, by prompting customers with the question, “Do you love our app?”
 If they respond “no” you can then ask the customer to complete a short survey on why they are having a negative experience.

 Step #2: Analyze the qualitative and quantitative data